Multi-Touch and Bending Sensing Using Electrical Impedance Tomography for Robotics: Introduction

 The importance of endowing robots with touch has been recognized for several decades and a large number of technologies have been developed (e.g., \cite{Bartolozzi2016,Dahiya2019} for surveys).
 The focus has largely been on tactile sensing for manipulation, as equipping robot fingers or hands with tactile sensors requires only relatively small patches of electronic skin.
 Whole-body artificial skins for robots have been an exception, with only few successful solutions such as \cite{Cannata2008,Mittendorfer2011a}.
 The potential of sensing over the whole body surface has also not been fully explored.
 Cheng et al. provide an overview of applications of their electronic skin in \cite{Cheng2019comprehensive}.

 Even for the so-called whole-body skins \cite{Cheng2019comprehensive,Maiolino2013}, it is not the complete surface of the robot that is covered.
 In particular the areas around the robot joints are typically without skin coverage.
-Complete coverage would be desired for both physical and social Human-Robot Interaction \cite{RN310,RN444}.
+Complete coverage would be desired for both physical and social human-robot interaction \cite{RN310,RN444}.
 The main challenge for articulated robots lies in sustaining large deformation and stretch while still delivering touch information.
 While measuring the angle of deformation (bending) may not be key for classical robots, which have accurate joint encoders, bending information may be relevant in soft robots, providing valuable information about their body configuration (see e.g., \cite{thuruthel2019soft}).

-While soft and flexible tactile sensors have been explored, existing solutions often lack the ability to simultaneously detect and sense touch and bending.
-For example, Kramer et al. \cite{RN1166} developed a soft curvature sensor for joint angle tracking, but it cannot sense touch.
-Noda et al. \cite{RN1163} introduced a stretchable liquid-based tactile sensor with a dual-channel design, but its low spatial resolution limits multi-touch sensing.
-Totaro et al.~\cite{RN1159} proposed a multimodal mechanosensing system using resistive and optical components, capable of distinguishing between pressure and bending.
-However, it only supports single-point touch sensing.
-Zhang et al.~\cite{RN1165} designed a high-sensitivity microwave-based sensor capable of sensing both pressure and bending, but its reliance on electromagnetic coupling restricts it to small, localized areas.
-These limitations highlight the need for a solution that integrates touch and deformation measurements with high spatial resolution and scalability.
+While flexible tactile sensors have been explored, few achieve both high-resolution touch and bending measurement.
+For example, Noda et al. \cite{RN1163} introduced a stretchable liquid-based tactile sensor with a dual-channel design to detect bending and touch, but its low spatial resolution limits multi-touch sensing.
+Totaro et al.~\cite{RN1159} proposed a multimodal mechanosensing system using resistive and optical components, capable of distinguishing between pressure and bending, but limited to single-point touch and complex in design due to multi-principle integration.
+Sarwar et al.~\cite{sarwar2017bend} developed a capacitive sensor array capable of detecting multi-touch during bending and stretching, but it does not explicitly decouple touch and deformation signals and lacks quantitative bending estimation.
+Zhang et al.~\cite{RN1161} designed a microwave-based sensor capable of sensing both pressure and bending, but its small sensing area and electromagnetic coupling mechanism limit scalability for large-area applications.
+Overall, most sensors capable of touch and bending measurement compromise between spatial resolution, multi-touch capability, and signal decoupling, making it difficult to achieve both high‑resolution touch and bending measurement.
+As the sensing area increases, the growing number of sensors adds wiring and interface complexity, along with higher costs.